Germany: Emilia and Noah top list of baby names | DW | 10.05.2021

-A study of baby names in Germany revealed the most popular were Emilia for girls and Noah for boys.
+A study of baby names in Germany has revealed that the most popular last year were Emilia for girls and Noah for boys.
 In compiling the list, researchers also noticed something of a trend with girls' names.

 Emilia moved from fourth place in 2019 to first place in 2020, while Noah retained the top spot it held in the previous year.